A Dynamic Matching Framework for Faster Child Adoptions: III Strategic Incentives

-Strategy-proofness in child welfare systems is multidimensional.
 Matchmakers want all homes want to report that acceptable children are acceptable and unacceptable children are unacceptable.
 Avoiding placing a child with a home that would not accept the child saves valuable time and resources, and correctly discerning what children are acceptable to homes assists in matching, recruitment, and planning.
-Simultaneously, the matchmaker would like homes to comply with acceptable placements.
-Strategy-proofness reframes and encapsulates patience-freeness for strategic analysis.
-Our modeling decisions follow common practice in multidimensional mechanism design to require incentive-compatibility for compliance in all dimensions.
-Although, because a home's action profile does not reflect private information, many results are likely similar if one reduces to strategy-proofness only in reports.

 We change the timing of the game as follows: